 Setting up your Xbox One console

 Activate Developer Mode on your Xbox One.
-Download the app, get the activation code, and then enter it into the xboxactivate page in your Dev Center account.
-For more information, see Enabling Developer Mode on Xbox One.
+Download the app, get the activation code, and then enter it into the Manage Xbox One consoles page in your Partner Center app developer account.
+For more information, see Xbox One Developer Mode activation.

 Your retail games and apps won’t run in Developer Mode, but the apps or games you create will.
 Switch back to Retail Mode to run your favorite games and apps.